 To develop the skills needed to conduct an effective job search, learn more about developing your professional network, how to access the hidden job market, and make the most of a career fair, register for one of our free workshops

 Plan Your Job Search

 As with any project, planning is the key to a organizing a successful job search.
-Lay the foundation of your search by researching companies of interest to you, and connect with individuals within the organization who can answer your questions and tell you more about the company.
+Lay the foundation of your search by researching companies of interest to you, and connect with individuals within those organizations who can answer your questions and tell you more about the company.
 Take advantage of on-campus events, such as company information sessions and career fairs, to tap into the hidden job market and network with potential employers.